-In 1999, the name was changed to the Ingham County Community News and it’s now a subsidiary of the Lansing State Journal’s Lansing Community Newspaper chain, owned by Gannett, one of the most powerful media conglomerates in the United States.
+In 1999, the name was changed to the Ingham County Community News and it became a part of the Lansing State Journal’s Lansing Community Newspaper chain, owned by Gannett, one of the most powerful media conglomerates in the United States.

 *** News article - Mason/ County Seat - article via MasonToday - click the below link -->>

-/upload/files/MahssectionhistoryPDF1.pdf -- **Rodney Jewett and Mike Beard did contributed to this article.
+/upload/files/MahssectionhistoryPDF1.pdf -- **Rodney Jewett and Mike Beard contributed to this article.